ryu-taesung/weather-alerts/README.md

 ### Step 2: Install Boost Libraries
 First, download the Boost library from [Boost Official Website](https://www.boost.org/).

-Then, navigate to the Boost directory and run the following commands to install the required Boost components:
+Then, navigate to the Boost directory and run the following commands to build the required Boost components:
 ```
 ./bootstrap
 ./b2 --with-program_options runtime-link=static link=static address-model=64